deejcunningham/spacex/README.md

 # spacex

 Small interview project to display SpaceX launches.
+Uses KendoUI and jQuery.

 No longer updated or maintained.